 These questions were compiled based on decades of research in relationships and financial preparation.
 The goal of the questions is to spark honest, open conversation.
 To address those unspoken issues.
-And while you might not think asking and answering questions is very romantic, especially when you feel like things are really tough, it can bring you closer than ever before.
+While these discussions can be tough with friends and partners, it can also bring you closer than ever before.